glorpen/CompassConnector/README.rst

 Protocol
 ********

-Any data passed to or from connector is encoded as JSON, communication takes place through pipes.
+Any data passed to or from connector is encoded as JSON, communication takes place through normal STDOUT/STDIN - so your adapter needs to filter and respond to data emitted by compass process.

 On compass method call connector will receive following json: